-1) Increasing Hosting and Cloud services spend
+1) Increasing Hosting and Cloud computing trends in 2018

 The enterprises will continue their shift towards Hosting and Cloud Services.
 A report by 451 Research (451 Global Digital Infrastructure Alliance) found that 53% of the survey respondents expect to see high spending on hosting and cloud in the coming 90 days while, only 3% expected a decrease.

 Amongst this, SaaS and application hosting will incur major area of spending (51%), followed by infrastructure services (29%) and managed services (10%).

 It will be a golden opportunity for the managed service providers, as the report also stated that users of SaaS and application hosting services will spend 59% on managed services.